 How to Properly Consume Collagen to Achieve Best Results?

-Honestly, there’s no magic time nor way that is believed to be the best to consume collagen.
+Honestly, there’s no magic time nor way that is believed to be the best to consume hydrolyzed collagen powder.
 Whether you decide to add it into your morning coffee, blend it into a protein shake or smoothie, or make colourful gummy bears out of it, it’s ultimately up to you.
 Don’t be afraid to experiment to find out what works better for your body.

 And, speaking about gummies, here’s how you can make delicious protein-rich rosewater gummies at home: